Further Development and Training Opportunities

 The Springboard and Navigator courses are designed specifically for women and men respectively.
 Both schemes aim to help you identify and develop your career aspirations so that you can achieve your full potential both in work and at home.

-Ad Feminam mentoring is intended to encourage women to explore their leadership potential within academic life, or within an administrative career, for example as leaders of departments and divisions, or in university governance.
+This mentoring network is intended to encourage women to explore their leadership potential within academic life, or within an administrative career, for example as leaders of departments and divisions, or in university governance.
 The scheme is expected both to benefit individual mentees and to contribute to culture change within the University.
 Mentees will have demonstrated an aptitude or potential for leadership and will normally meet one of the following criteria:

 - An academic having completed her first five-year term of office;